swabhs/2503-csci444-nlp/index.md

 </table>

-Calendar and [prespecified syllabus](https://web-app.usc.edu/soc/syllabus/20243/30249.pdf) are subject to change.
-More details, e.g. reading materials and additional resources will be added as the semester continues.
+This calendar is subject to change.
+More details, e.g. lecture slides will be added as the semester continues.
 All work (except the project final report) is due on the specified date by **11:59 PM PT**{: .label .label-red }.

 ## Assignments and Grading

 There will be three components to course grades:

-* **Homeworks (20%).**
+* **Homeworks (30%).**
-  * 5% X 4: There will be four coding homework assignments based on the topics of the class.
+  * 10% X 3: There will be three coding homework assignments based on the topics of the class.
-* **Quizzes (10%).**
+* **Quizzes (15%).**
-  * 2% X 5: Multiple-Choice Questions and Short Answers.
+  * 3% X 5: Multiple-Choice Questions and Short Answers.
 Missed quizzes will receive a zero grade, and there will be no make-up quizzes.
 * **Class Projects (40%).**
   * Each student will do a group class project based on the topics covered in the class.
 Students will propose their own project, do the research and build a proof-of-concept, create a video demonstration of the proof-of-concept, and present the project in their report.
-  * Proposal: 4%
+  * Proposal: 5%
-  * Status Reports: 8%
+  * Status Reports: 10%
   * Project Presentation: 10%
-  * Final Write-up: 18%
+  * Final Write-up: 15%
-* **Paper Presentations (5%).**
+* **Paper Presentations (10%).**
   * The project teams will present a scientific publication related to their project to the class.
-  * All members of the team are expected to identify the central points of the research, and present that research to the class, as well as answer questions from the instructor, TAs and fellow students.
-  * One member of team---randomly picked by the instructors a couple of hours before the presentation---will be the presenter, so please prepare accordingly!
-  * The presenter is responsible for the entire team’s grade, so please ensure both you and your teammates are prepared!
-  * The total time of each team's presentation is 5 minutes (3 min presentation + 2 min QA) - we will be very strict about this.
-  * If you are NOT presenting, you could participate in Q/A - bonus points will be awarded to folks who ask insightful questions (announce your name before you ask a question).
+  * All members of the team are expected to identify the central points of the research, and present that research to the class, as well as answer questions from the instructor, TAs and fellow students. <!-- * One member of team---randomly picked by the instructors a couple of hours before the presentation---will be the presenter, so please prepare accordingly!
+The presenter is responsible for the entire team’s grade, so please ensure both you and your teammates are prepared!
+The total time of each team's presentation is 5 minutes (3 min presentation + 2 min QA) - we will be very strict about this.
+If you are NOT presenting, you could participate in Q/A - bonus points will be awarded to folks who ask insightful questions (announce your name before you ask a question). -->
   * Each team will prepare 3 slides (via Google slides) to be shared with their assigned TAs by 11:59 PM the day before the presentation.
 Failure to share will cause a loss of grade.
   * Content of the slides:
     * Slide 1: Main Research Question in the paper,
     * Slide 2: Main Results Summarized,
     * Slide 3: How this influences your project.
-* **Exams (25%)**
-  * Midterm (10%): The midterm exam will contain a mixture of multiple choice and long form questions, covering about the first half of the material covered in the class.
-  * Final (15%): The final exam at the end of the semester covering all of the material covered in the class will contain a mixture of multiple choice and long form questions.
+* **Class Participation (5%)**
+  * Each student’s engagements in course discussions during class and during project discussions.

-Grading inquiries and questions about the grading of the homeworks and the quizzes can be asked (to the TAs) within two weeks from the grading date (the date the grades are released).
+Grading inquiries and questions about the grading of the homeworks and the quizzes can be asked (to the TA) within one week from the grading date (the date the grades are released).
 Grades will be available within 2-2.5 weeks after submission.

 All written assignments related to the final project should use the standard [*ACL paper submission template](https://github.com/acl-org/acl-style-files).